 Reeta is regularly called upon by the United Nations, the World Bank, USAID, and international agencies to represent the philanthropic sector and contribute to global development strategies.

 Prior to joining the Foundation, Reeta was the Divisional Vice President of Global Citizenship and Policy at Abbott and was Vice President of the Abbott Fund, its corporate foundation.
 She led Abbott’s public-private initiatives related to HIV/AIDS in Africa and a range of global health programs.
-Before Abbott, Reeta held a number of leadership positions at Bristol-Myers Squibb Company, working on global health policy issues.
+Before Abbott, Reeta held a number of leadership positions at Bristol-Myers Squibb, working on global health policy issues.
 Prior to joining the private sector, she worked at the United Nations.

 Reeta received a Master of Arts in Law and Diplomacy from The Fletcher School of Law and Diplomacy at Tufts University and a Bachelor of Arts from St. Andrews Presbyterian College.

-She holds Honorary Doctorate Degrees from EARTH University, McGill University and the University of Toronto.
-She has received several awards, including the C3 Women Empowerment Achievement Award, The Class of 1947 Memorial Award from the Fletcher School of Law and Diplomacy at Tufts University, and the Women of Distinction Award from YWCA Toronto.
-During Reeta’s tenure, the Foundation also has been recognized with a number of awards, including the Canadian Council for the Advancement of Education’s Friend of Education Award, the Global Education Award of the World Affairs Council, the Women’s Leadership Award from Opportunity International, and the Global Foundation for Peace Award from International House at Berkeley.
+She holds Honorary Doctorate degrees from EARTH University, McGill University, and the University of Toronto.
+She has received several awards, including the C3 Women Empowerment Achievement Award, the Class of 1947 Memorial Award from The Fletcher School of Law and Diplomacy at Tufts University, and the Women of Distinction Award from YWCA Toronto.
+During Reeta’s tenure, the Foundation has also been recognized with a number of awards, including the Canadian Council for the Advancement of Education’s Friend of Education Award, the Global Education Award of the World Affairs Council, the Women’s Leadership Award from Opportunity International, and the Global Foundation for Peace Award from International House at Berkeley.